Purpose of this document

 Membership and subscriptions

-7. Potential members are required to attend at least three events before submission of an application to join the Club.
+7(a).
+Potential members are required to attend at least three events before submission of an application to join the club, and

 8. The current annual individual subscription is £15.